uvarc/rc-website/content/post/2020-september22-matlab-seminar.md

 Along the way, participants will learn many aspects of the deep learning workflow:

  * Load and manage large sets of images
  * Import pre-trained models such as ResNet
  * Set up transfer learning via network modification
  * Get to network training quickly with apps for preprocessing and augmenting training image data
  * Configure network training parameters
  * Validation of convergence during deep model training
-  * Interoperability with open source deep learning frameworks (i.e., TensorFlow-Keras, Caffe, PyTorch, etc.,) using ONNX
+ * Interoperability with open source deep learning frameworks (i.e.,TensorFlow-Keras, Caffe, PyTorch, etc.,) using ONNX
  * Accelerate algorithms on NVIDIA® GPUs, cloud, and datacenter resources without specialized programming.